 Most recently he served as the Regional Coordinator for the Middle East and North Africa (MENA) Region at the International Center for Religion & Diplomacy, where he provided a wide range of support for community engagement and research programs in Yemen and Pakistan, including evaluating and communicating with local partners and undertaking translations.

-Currently he resides in Arlington, Virginia.
+Currently he resides in Miami, Florida.

 Praise for Mohammed AL Samawi: